• Skip to primary navigation

 The market is located in Merchants Square in the heart of historic Williamsburg.
 Each week you can expect over 30 vendors, with frequent live music and occasional chef and Master Gardener demonstrations.

-The farmers markets in Virginia, FYI, are some of the best on the East Coast.
+The farmers’ markets throughout Virginia, FYI, are some of the best on the East Coast.
 Fortunately, this one lives up to the reputation.
 The Williamsburg Farmers Market is a great place to shop and get out in the community.
 Check it out if you can!

 Want more regional eats and restaurant guides?
 Find out where to get the Best Crab Cakes in Baltimore or the Best Fried Chicken in Asheville, North Carolina in our critically-acclaimed Travel Well section.